 How does our Company protect your personal data?

 We take the security of your personal data very seriously.
-To support this, we have internal policies and controls in place to ensure that your data is not lost, accidentally destroyed, misused or disclosed and is not accessed by any unauthorized individual.
+To support this, we have internal policies and controls in place to ensure that your data is not lost, accidentally destroyed, misused or disclosed and is not accessed by any unauthorised individual.

 How long does our Company retain personal data?